Elrio van Heerden

-Elrio van Heerden (/ˈɛlrioʊ væn ˈhɪərdən/, [ˈɛlrjuə fan ˈɦiərdən]; born 11 July 1983) is a South African retired footballer who played as a midfielder for the likes of Copenhagen, Club Brugge and Blackburn Rovers, among other clubs.
-He was previously also been an established member of the South African national team, representing the nation from 2004 to 2009.
+Elrio van Heerden (/ˈɛlrioʊ væn ˈhɪərdən/, [ˈɛlrjuə fan ˈɦiərdən]; born 11 July 1983) is a South African retired professional footballer who played as a midfielder for the likes of Copenhagen, Club Brugge and Blackburn Rovers, among other clubs.
+He was previously also been an established member of the South Africa national team, representing the nation from 2004 to 2009.

 Club career

 Van Heerden started his career with Glenville Celtic and moved 1998 in the Soccer School of Excellence which was part of the Nelson Mandela Metropolitan University.

 FC Copenhagen

-He came to Denmark in 2002, where he spent his first two years learning from the older players.
-Elrio got his debut in 2004 against AaB at Parken Stadium, and the little South African immediately wrote history with his equalizer short before the final whistle.
-The goal meant, that FC København could secure the championship in the next (and last) round against FC Nordsjælland at Farum Park, which they did with a 4–2 victory.
+Van Heerden came to Denmark joining FC Copenhagen in 2002, where he spent his first two years learning from the older players.
+He got his debut in 2004 against AaB at Parken Stadium, and the little South African immediately wrote history with his equalizer short before the final whistle.
+The goal meant, that Copenhagen could secure the championship in the next (and last) round against FC Nordsjælland at Farum Park, which they did with a 4–2 victory.